 Indicate whether you have ever had any certification, registration, license, or clinical privileges revoked, suspended, or in any way restricted by an institution, state, or locality.
 If yes, enter an explanation in the spaces provided.

 Indicate whether you previously attended a health profession program anywhere in the world, regardless of completion.
 Pharmacy technician and pre-pharmacy programs do not qualify.
 If you select Yes, enter details about the program.

 Programs fully recognize the importance of diversity in their student body and in the work force.
 Accordingly, programs strongly encourage applications from persons from all socioeconomic, racial, ethnic, religious, and educational backgrounds and persons from groups underrepresented in the industry.
 Please select any and all of the options in this section which you feel best apply to you.
-Please note that this section is used for statistical purposes only and in no way affects your application or financial aid eligibility.
+Please note that PharmCAS uses this section for statistical purposes only and it in no way affects your application or financial aid eligibility.

 If applicable, use the following chart to help you determine if you come from an economically disadvantaged background.